ThatMG393/Stfu/README.md

 * Removed telemetry
 * Enabled the operator item tab by default
 * Removed the tutorial
-* Allows you to see all recipes without unlocking them
 * Disabled the chat command length limit
 * Added options to hide advancement broadcasts and command block output
 * Added an option to increase the maximum amount of chat messages